devbh04/MoveVM/Readme.md

 ## 🎯 Overview

-**Zero Move** is a revolutionary web-based IDE that eliminates the complexity of blockchain development.
+**MoveVM** is a revolutionary web-based IDE that eliminates the complexity of blockchain development.
 It provides a seamless, intuitive interface for Web2 developers to enter the Movement Network ecosystem without needing to learn command-line tools or complex blockchain concepts.

-### What Makes Zero Move Special?
+### What Makes MoveVM Special?

 - **🎨 Modern Web IDE**: Full-featured code editor with syntax highlighting and file management
 - **🤖 AI-Powered Code Generation**: Generate Move smart contracts using natural language descriptions